entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 Traquair, R. H. (1907).
 Report on fossil fishes collected by the Geological Survey of Scotland from shales exposed on the shore near Gullane, East Lothian. *Transactions of the Royal Society of Edinburgh*, *46*, 103–117.

+Behan, C., Walkden, G., & Cuny, G. (2012).
+A Carboniferous chondrichthyan assemblage from residues within a Triassic karst system at Cromhall Quarry, Gloucestershire, England. *Palaeontology*, *55*(6), 1245–1263. https://doi.org/10.1111/j.1475-4983.2012.01193.x

+Benton, M. J., Juul, L., Storrs, G. W., & Galton, P. M. (2000).
+Anatomy and systematics of the prosauropod dinosaur *Thecodontosaurus antiquus* from the Upper Triassic of southwest England. *Journal of Vertebrate Paleontology*, *20*(1), 77–108.

+Duffin, C. J. (1998).
+New shark remains from the Early Carboniferous of Glencartholm (Dumfries and Galloway, Scotland). *Records of the Western Australian Museum*, *19*, 179–196.

+Kellaway, G. A., & Welch, F. B. A. (1993). *Geology of the Bristol District*.
+Memoir of the British Geological Survey.
+HMSO.

+Richards, K., Sherwin, J., Smithson, T., Bennion, R., Davies, S., Marshall, J., & Clack, J. (2018).
+Diverse and durophagous Early Carboniferous chondrichthyans from the Scottish Borders. *Earth and Environmental Science Transactions of the Royal Society of Edinburgh*, *108*(1), 67–87.

+Stoddart, W. W. (1875).
+Geology of the Bristol Coalfield. *Proceedings of the Bristol Naturalists' Society*, *1*(3), 313–350.

+Whiteside, D. I., & Marshall, J. E. A. (2008).
+The age, fauna and palaeoenvironment of the Late Triassic fissure deposits of Tytherington, South Gloucestershire, UK. *Geological Magazine*, *145*(1), 105–147.